kondasMajid/kondasMajid/README.md

   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

-I am a Full Stack Developer with 8+ years of experience in developing enterprise applications and open-source software.
+I am a Full Stack Developer with 4+ years of experience in developing enterprise applications and proviidng business solutions.

 ### My Opensource Story
 All of my projects are released as open-source on GitHub, this includes some of my GitHub trending projects: